johnmholmes/Arduino_ESP32_LCC_Journey/Examples/README.md

 These sketches are written for an Arduino Nano but may work for other MCUs but I have only tested them with the Nano.

-Thes sketches implements:

-* This has 13 i/o channels, each of which can be an input or an output, If an output it may be solid, pulse or flashing.

-* It now supports toggle for the input channels

-* It also now support 13 input & outputs

 It demonstrates:
 * CDI
 * memstruct of EEPROM reflecting the CDI structure